You will learn in communication skills training:

 When you experience praise it reinforces your values and beliefs, you will begin to grasp and understand the power of praise.

 You will learn in communication coaching when you include specifics in your praise of others it makes your compliment appear more sincere and authentic.
-The more genuine your praise, the more rapport you will build with the other person.
+The more genuine your praise, the more rapport you will build with the other person and higher performance will result.

 You can easily see that praise, when used properly, is the most powerful teaching tool and weapon you have at your disposal.